Suchy702/pond-evolution/README.md

   <img src="https://github.com/Suchy702/pond-evolution/blob/master/resources/img/predator_fish.svg" alt="demo" width="50px"/>
 </p>

     Intelligent species that evolves with each new generation.
     Fish have traits defining their size, speed and eyesight.
-One fish can eat another if it is bigget than it.
+    One fish can eat another if it is bigger than it.
+    Each fish has limited eyesight.
+It sees only things inside circle of given radius (manhattan metric circle).
+    Fish will try to move to the location of nearest food, but only if the spot with food is not occupied by too many fish (they are introverted and prefer to keep themselves to themselves).
+    If fish notices a predator, then it tries to run away.
+    If fish ate enough food it will reproduce and then die.
+    Newborn fish have traits of their parents with small random changes.

+    Traits:

     - size - the bigger the fish the harder it is for other fish to eat it, but requires more food to live and reproduce
     - speed - the higher the speed the further fish can move in one go, but requires more food to live and reproduce
-    - eyesight - the higher the eyesight the
+    - eyesight - the higher the eyesight the bigger the radius in which fish sees things

 ## Development